JunLuo-BIT/NSL-KDD-Data-Set/README.md

 # NSL-KDD-Data-Set
-Backup of data from M. Tavallaee, E. Bagheri, W. Lu, and A. Ghorbani, “A Detailed Analysis of the KDD CUP 99 Data Set” (2009)
+Backup of data from M. Tavallaee, E. Bagheri, W. Lu, and A. Ghorbani, “A Detailed Analysis of the KDD CUP 99 Data Set” (2009).
+Please make sure to credit them for any use of this data.

 Notes:
 * There are 2 fields not included in Field Names.csv: the label and the difficulty level (see referenced paper)